hoprnet/hoprnet/README.md

 # Migrating

-For testnet/mainnet migrations, you will have to create a [truffle-secrets.json](./truffle-secrets.example.json) file within the root of the project, this file allows you to use your own mnemonic and infura api key securely.
+For public network migrations (rinkeby, kovan, etc), you will have to create a [truffle-secrets.json](./truffle-secrets.example.json) file within the root of the project, this file allows you to use your own mnemonic and infura api key securely.

 ```bash
 yarn network # starts a locally hosted network